mszostok/version/docs/customization/upgrade-notice/index.md

     err := notice.PrintIfFoundGreater(os.Stderr, "0.5.4")
     ```

-Once enabled, each execution checks for new releases but only once every 24 hours.
+Once enabled, each execution checks for new releases.
 If a newer version has been found, it displays an upgrade notice for each output format to the standard
 error channel ([`stderr`](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr))).

 You can customize almost all aspects of the upgrade check: